Search the Health Library

 Deidra Crews Inducted into Alpha Omega Alpha

-Deidra Crews, a nephrologist and epidemiologist, associate professor of medicine in the Division of Nephrology at the Johns Hopkins University School of Medicine and associate vice chair for Diversity and Inclusion in the Department of Medicine, was inducted into the Alpha Omega Alpha Honor Medical Society at the School of Medicine's Institute for Excellence in Education conference in March.
+Deidra Crews, a nephrologist and epidemiologist, associate professor of medicine in the Division of Nephrology at the School of Medicine and associate vice chair for Diversity and Inclusion in the Department of Medicine, was inducted into the Alpha Omega Alpha Honor Medical Society at the School of Medicine's Institute for Excellence in Education conference in March.
 Election to Alpha Omega Alpha is an honor signifying a physician's lasting commitment to scholarship, leadership, professionalism and service.

 Ronald L. Sherman Appointed as Full-Time Faculty